Raffzahn/Kaleidoscope/README.md

 Being curious (and a bit bored) I decided to take a look at the disassembly, resulting in what's found here.

-A few hours after the [commented disassembly](Kaleidoscope.asm) was [linked](https://retrocomputing.stackexchange.com/a/25308/6659) on Retrocomputing.SE, [Spektre](https://retrocomputing.stackexchange.com/users/6868/spektre) posted a [C++ version](https://retrocomputing.stackexchange.com/a/25310/6659).
-A [copy](Kaleidoscope%20in%20CPP.md) is added with permission - might be a bit more pleasant to today's programmer than Assembler :))
+A few hours after the [commented disassembly](Kaleidoscope.asm) was [linked](https://retrocomputing.stackexchange.com/a/25308/6659) on Retrocomputing.SE, [Spektre](https://retrocomputing.stackexchange.com/users/6868/spektre) posted a [C++ recreation](https://retrocomputing.stackexchange.com/a/25310/6659).
+A [copy](Kaleidoscope%20in%20CPP.md) is added with permission - might be a more pleasant reading to today's programmer than Assembler :))

 ## Further Reading